ace-wg/ace-oscore-gm-admin/draft-tiloca-ace-oscore-gm-admin.md

 ~~~~~~~~~~~
 {: #fig-api title="Resources of a Group Manager" artwork-align="center"}

-The Group Manager exports a single group-collection resource, with resource type "ace.osc.gm" defined in {{iana-rt}} of this specification.
+The Group Manager exports a single group-collection resource, with resource type "core.osc.gcoll" defined in {{iana-rt}} of this specification.
 The interface for the group-collection resource defined in {{interactions}} allows the Administrator to:

+* Retrieve the complete list of existing OSCORE groups.

-* Retrieve the list of existing OSCORE groups, possibly by applying filters.
+* Retrieve a partial list of existing OSCORE groups, by applying filter criteria.

 * Create a new OSCORE group, specifying its invariant group name and, optionally, its configuration.

 The Group Manager exports one group-configuration resource for each of its OSCORE groups.
-Each group-configuration resource has resource type "ace.osc.gconf" defined in {{iana-rt}} of this specification, and is identified by the group name specified upon creating the OSCORE group.
+Each group-configuration resource has resource type "core.osc.gconf" defined in {{iana-rt}} of this specification, and is identified by the group name specified upon creating the OSCORE group.
 The interface for a group-configuration resource defined in {{interactions}} allows the Administrator to:

-* Retrieve the current configuration of the OSCORE group.
+* Retrieve the complete current configuration of the OSCORE group.

-* Retrieve part of the current configuration of the OSCORE group, by applying filters.
+* Retrieve part of the current configuration of the OSCORE group, by applying filter criteria.

 * Overwrite the current configuration of the OSCORE group.